gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

 Introduction to Fuzzing in Python with AFL
 ==========================================

 `Fuzzing`_ is a technique in computer testing and security where you generate a bunch of random inputs, and see how some program handles it.
 For example, if you had a JPEG parser, you might create a bunch of valid images and broken images, and make sure it either parses them or errors out cleanly.
 In C (and other memory unsafe languages) fuzzing can often be used to discover segfaults, invalid reads, and other potential security issues.
-Fuzzing can also be useful in Python, where it can be used to discover uncaught exceptions, and other API contract violations.
+Fuzzing is also useful in Python, where it can discover uncaught exceptions, and other API contract violations.

 This blog post is going to walk you through getting started with `afl`_ (American Fuzzy Lop), a new, but extremely powerful fuzzer which can be used